Warehouse Theft Prevention: 8 Tips to spot it and stop it

 Missing stock vs. theft: how to tell the difference

 Inventory shrinkage in your warehouse is normal, within certain limits.
-There are many reasons why you’re experiencing inventory loss - as you can see in the diagram above.
+There are many reasons why you’re experiencing inventory loss - as you can see in the diagram below:

 Look out for the following red flags that could indicate warehouse theft:

 - Your stock levels don’t match your sales records.

 - Sales seem to dip on days when particular staff are on duty.

 - Staff rumours suggest theft is taking place.

 - Certain team members avoid taking their annual leave.